angular/angular-cli/docs/documentation/stories/moving-into-the-cli.md

-# Moving your project to Angular-CLI
+# Moving your project to Angular CLI

-It's easy to move your existing project to use Angular-CLI.
+It's easy to move your existing project to use Angular CLI.
 The most straightforward way is to to make a new CLI project and copy over your app files.

 Let's see how to do it step by step.